AdobeDocs/certification.en/help/certifications/acs/acs-e-business.md

 Additionally, you should have:

-* Field experience working with Campaign Standard with regular frequency
+* Field experience working with [!DNL Campaign Standard] with regular frequency
 * An ability to process data files
 * An understanding of the concepts of relational databases, triggers, APIs, and technical workflows
 * An understanding of how to build marketing workflows and work with the underlying data to launch marketing workflows